goya0016/goya0016/README.md

 - 🚀 Turning ideas into [Impactful Solutions].
 - 💬 Ping me about [Tech Enthusiasm] or [Artistic Adventures].
 - 📫 Reach me at goya0016@algonquinlive.com.
+- 🌱 I’m currently learning **Python, JS & web development**
+- 🤝 I’m looking for help with **Python**
-- ⚡ Fun fact: I can speak in JavaScript, Typescript, React, ReactNative etc..
+- ⚡ Fun fact: I can speak in JavaScript, Typescript, React, ReactNative and many more.

 ## 🚀 Languages and Technologies I Speak